-In the earliest stages of embryonic development, the digestive system and the nervous system form as parallel tubes.
+In the earliest stages of embryonic development, our digestive and nervous systems form as parallel tubes.
 In our developed bodies, they interact by a system of hundreds of thousands of nerves which connect the gut and the spine.

 The number of bacteria living within the body of the average healthy adult human are estimated to outnumber human cells 10 to 1.
-Because they are much smaller than human cells, they account for only about 1 to 2 percent of our body mass—although they do make up about half of our body’s waste.
+Because they are much smaller than human cells, they account for only about 1 to 2 percent of our body mass.
+(They make up about half of our body’s waste though!)
 A single bacteria has an average lifespan of about one and a half to two hours.
 The human body contains over a thousand different types of bacteria.

 Pathways of Communication

 We can think of ourselves as an ecosystem for our bacteria.
 They have evolved over thousands of years to manipulate us, their ecosystem, through a system of communication which involves the transmission of neurochemicals from their bodies to ours, via the nerves which run between the gut and the spine.
 From a practical point of view, neurochemicals are the physical expressions of the universal language of perception and experience, the language of feeling.
 The bacteria experience desires, which translate into neurochemicals.
 The pathways of communication have long been present, so the flow of information happens automatically.

 Our gut bacteria produce neurochemicals which signal our central nervous system in a way which makes us feel good, if we do what they want.
 Conversely, they produce toxins which make us feel uncomfortable, until we modify our behavior to suit their desires.